earthobservations/wetterdienst/README.rst

 |pic1| |pic2| |pic3|

+**Warning**

+This library is a work in progress!

+Breaking changes should be expected until a 1.0 release, so version pinning is recommended.

 **What our customers say:**

 "Our house is on fire.
 I am here to say, our house is on fire.
 I saw it with my own eyes using **wetterdienst**